On positive Lyapunov exponents and SRB measures for partially hyperbolic systems: Abstract

 \section{Abstract}

-In this paper we consider $C^{1}$ diffeomorphisms on compact Riemannian manifolds of arbitrary dimension that admit a dominated splitting $E^{cs} \oplus E^{cu}.$ We prove that if the Lyapunov exponents along $E^{cu}$ are positive for Lebesgue almost every point, then a map $f$ is non-uniformly expanding along $E^{cu}$ under the assumption that the cocycle $Df_{|E^{cu}(f)}^{-1}$ has a dominated splitting with index 1 on the support of an ergodic Lyapunov maximizing observable measure.
-As a result, there exists a physical SRB measure for a $C^{1+\alpha}$ diffeomorphism map $f$ that admits a dominated splitting $E^{cs} \oplus E^{cu}$ under assumptions that $f$ has non-zero Lyapunov exponents for Lebesgue almost every point and that the cocycle $Df_{|E^{cu}(f)}^{-1}$ has a dominated splitting with index 1 on the support of an ergodic Lyapunov maximizing observable measure.
+In this paper we consider $C^{1}$ diffeomorphisms on compact Riemannian manifolds admitting a dominated splitting $E^{cs} \oplus E^{cu}$.
+First, we prove that the smallest Lyapunov exponent along $E^{cu}$, computed with respect to the Lebesgue measure, is computable using observable measures.
+Then we show that if the Lyapunov exponents along $E^{cu}$ are positive Lebesgue almost everywhere and $E^{cu}$ admits a finest 1-dominated splitting on the support of an ergodic observable measure then $f$ is non-uniformly expanding along $E^{cu}$.
+As a byproduct, every $C^{1+\alpha}$ diffeomorphism exhibiting a dominated splitting $E^{s} \oplus E^{cu}$ where $E^{cu}$ fulfills the previous assumptions admits an SRB measure.